Minor History, Family Crest & Coats of Arms

 The surname Minor was first found in Herefordshire.
 "This gallant Norman family appears to have been rewarded by grants of land in Herefordshire.
 Certain it is that the estate of Treago in that county has been held by the family of Mynors from the era of the Conquest even to the present day, [c.1880] being now possessed by Peter Rickards Mynors Esq., who also represents the great and historic house of Baskerville of Erdesley, and derives in direct descent from the royal line of Plantagenet. "

-Important Dates for the Minor family
+Early History of the Minor family

 This web page shows only a small excerpt of our Minor research.
 Another 104 words (7 lines of text) covering the years 1066, 1500, 1720, 1501, 1609, 1677, 1654, 1660, 1608, 1690 and 1629 are included under the topic Early Minor History in all our PDF Extended History products and printed products wherever possible.